smartnodes-lab/smartnodes/README.md

   - **sensory**: takes input data and feeds it to another user
   - **interneuron**: takes user data and feeds it to another user (abstract)
   - **integrate**: combine previous data to an output whose loss can be calculated

+## Task-Net

+- The most basic task will be a multiple choice/voting problem and will contain a title, description (problem), possible repsonses, reward, and a list of users
+- Once a task is cast to the network (i.e. question or censuses), then a random or filtered selection of users are asked to respond to the task
+- Tasks have a locked reward, which can be distributed among the majority voters or randomly
+- can be closed manually, after a certain number of votes is reached, or after a number of blocks
+- cost can be fixed/proportional to number or quality of voters
+- poll description can include recommended format/responses (e.g. multiple choice), this can help the automated system determine when to close the poll and the quality of the answers
+- If the answer is time consuming, once a user has submitted the task is locked with the reward and the issuer can accept or decline the solution.
+If declined, the disputed task must be re-instantiated to the tasknet (or maybe a dispute-net) to vote on the outcome (return funds, re-post the task, etc)

 ## Users